CutbackTG/infernal-festival/README.md

  - Edit your files as needed in your local project directory as normal.

  2. Commit your changes in your Terminal or command line.
- - git add . (adds all changed files)
+ - 'git add .' (adds all changed files)
- - git commit -m "Update website content" (Commits your changes)
+ - 'git commit -m "Update website content"' (Commits your changes)

  3. Push the changes to Github:
- - git push origin main (Push to Github main branch)
+ - 'git push origin main' (Push to Github main branch)

  4. Wait for Github Pages to rebuild the site:
  - After pushing your changes, Github Pages will automatically rebuild your site with your new content.